restsql/restsql-test/README.txt

 Test results will appear on the screen.
 Test detail is available in restsql-test/obj/test.

-PostgreSQL Notes: Five test cases that pass with MySQL are expected to fail with PostgreSQL.
+PostgreSQL Notes:  Five or more test cases that pass with MySQL are expected to fail with PostgreSQL.
 The first one returns a database-specific error:
 	Negative/TestSelect_ErrorInQuery.xml
-The other four return the correct data but in a different order than MySQL.
+The other return the correct data but in a different order than MySQL.
 	FlatManyToOne/TestSelect_Limited.xml
-	HierOneToMany/TestUpdate_MultiRowParentAndChild_ByBody.xml
 	HierManyToManyExt/TestUpdate_MultiRowParentAndChild_ByBody.xml
 	HierManyToMany/TestInsert_MultiRowParentAndChild_ByBody.xml
+	HierOneToMany/<multiple>

 -------------------------------------------------------------------------------
 License